Table Of Contents

 Gain a Competitive Advantage

 Shifting left helps you gain an edge over your competition, reducing the time to market.
-Using incremental innovation, development teams can move quickly, establish, and maintain their credibility.
-The challenge of faster progress without losing quality is addressed by shifting left.
+Using incremental innovation, engineering teams can move quickly, establish credibility, and maintain it.
+Shifting left addresses the challenge of faster progress while maintaining quality.

 -